 Making brands more accountable

 Even if top brands hired the best people for the job, they aren’t free from major blunders.
 Take Ogilvy India, for example.
-It created a campaign for mattress company Kurl-On by using then-14-year-old Pakistani activist Malala Yousafzai, who was shot in the head by the Taliban while riding a bus but thankfully recovered, in its ad.
+It created a campaign for the mattress company Kurl-On by using then-14-year-old Pakistani activist Malala Yousafzai, who, in its ad, was shot in the head by the Taliban while riding a bus but thankfully recovered.
 The ad shows Malala getting shot and bleeding (I’m not kidding), falling on the mattress, and then “bouncing back” to win the Nobel Peace Prize.

-The campaign was a misfire not because of a lack of effort; instead, its tone-deaf and wildly insensitive message destroyed everything the brand was trying to build.
-Ogilvy nonetheless was quick to issue an apology but it was too late.
+The campaign was a misfire, not because of a lack of effort.
+Instead, because its tone-deaf and wildly insensitive message destroyed everything the brand was trying to build.
+Ogilvy nonetheless was quick to issue an apology, but it was too late.
 Therefore, brands need to become more vigilant and sensitive when it comes to their campaigns about culture.